Rashard Robinson: 2016

 The San Francisco 49ers selected Robinson in the fourth round (133rd overall) of the 2016 NFL draft.
 He was one of three cornerbacks the 49ers selected in the 2016 NFL Draft, along with Will Redmond (third round) and Prince Charles Iworah (seventh round).
-On May 6, 2016, the 49ers signed Robinson to a four-year, $2.72 million contract a signing bonus of $383,393.
+On May 6, 2016, the 49ers signed Robinson to a four-year, $2.72 million contract with a signing bonus of $383,393.

 Robinson competed with Kenneth Acker, Keith Reaser, Dontae Johnson, Marcus Cromartie, Chris Davis, Will Redmond, and Prince Charles Iworah throughout training camp for a role as the backup cornerback.
 Head coach Chip Kelly named him the fifth cornerback on the depth chart to begin the season, behind Tramaine Brock, Jimmie Ward, Davis, and Johnson.

-Robinson made his professional regular season debut during the 49ers' season-opening 28–0 victory over the Los Angeles Rams.
-The next game, he made his first career tackle during the 49ers' 27–46 loss to the Carolina Panthers.
-On October 2, 2016, Robinson earned the first start of his career in place of Jimmie Ward, who suffered a quad injury during a special teams play the week prior.
-Robinson made five solo tackles and a season-high three pass deflections in his first start, as the 49ers lost 17–24 to the Dallas Cowboys.
-During Week 6 against the Buffalo Bills, he made his third start and tied his season-high of five solo tackles as the 49ers lost 16–45.
-He left midway through the game after suffering a concussion.
-Robinson was forced to miss Weeks 9-10 after he suffered an MCL sprain.
-On December 24, 2016, Robinson made a solo tackle, deflected two passes, and had the first interception of his career after he picked off a pass attempt from Rams' quarterback Jared Goff in a narrow 22–21 road victory.
+Robinson made his professional regular season debut during the 49ers' season-opening 28–0 victory over the Los Angeles Rams on Monday Night Football.
+In the next game against the Carolina Panthers, Robinson made his first career tackle during the 46–27 road loss.
+Two weeks later against the Dallas Cowboys, Robinson earned the first start of his career in place of Jimmie Ward, who suffered a quad injury during a special teams play the week prior against the Seattle Seahawks.
+Robinson finished the 24–17 loss with five solo tackles and a season-high three pass deflections in his first start.

+During Week 6 against the Buffalo Bills, Robinson made his third start and tied his season-high of five solo tackles before leaving the eventual 45–16 road loss in the third quarter with a concussion.
+He was forced to miss Weeks 9 and 10 after suffering an MCL sprain.
+During Week 16 against the Rams, Robinson recorded a solo tackle, deflected two passes, and his first interception of his career off of Jared Goff to seal a narrow 22–21 road victory for the 49ers.

-Robinson finished his rookie season with 28 tackles, eight pass deflections, and an interception in 14 games and six starts.
+Robinson finished his rookie year with 28 tackles, eight pass deflections, and an interception in 14 games and six starts.

 2017

 Robinson entered training camp competing for one of the vacant starting cornerback jobs after Jimmie Ward was moved to free safety and Tramaine Brock was released following a domestic violence incident.
 Robinson competed with Dontae Johnson, Keith Reaser, Ahkello Witherspoon, and K'Waun Williams throughout training camp.
 Head coach Kyle Shanahan named him the starting cornerback opposite Dontae Johnson to begin the season.

-Robinson started the 49ers' season-opener against the Panthers and recorded four combined tackles and recovered a fumble after forcing it from Christian McCaffrey in the fourth quarter in a 3–23 loss.
-During Week 4 against the Arizona Cardinals, he recorded a season-high six solo tackles and a season-high four pass deflections, as the 49ers lost in overtime 15–18.
-Two weeks later, Robinson recorded two combined tackles, defended a pass, and intercepted a pass attempt from Washington Redskins' quarterback Kirk Cousins, in a narrow 26–24 road loss.
+Robinson started the 49ers' season-opener against the Panthers and recorded four combined tackles and recovered a fumble after forcing it from Christian McCaffrey in the fourth quarter of the 23–3 loss.
+Three weeks later against the Arizona Cardinals, he recorded a season-high six solo tackles and a season-high four pass deflections in the 18–15 road loss.
+During Week 6 against the Washington Redskins, Robinson recorded two combined tackles, a pass deflection, and an interception off of Kirk Cousins in the narrow 26–24 road loss.